-Balibó is known by many as the site of the killing of five Australian-based journalists, known as the Balibo Five.
-The journalists were killed by Indonesian forces on October 16, 1975 during an incursion by Indonesia into what was then Portuguese Timor.
+Balibó is known by many as the site of the killing on October 16, 1975 of five Australian-based journalists known as the Balibo Five during an incursion by Indonesian forces into, what was then, Portuguese Timor.
 Indonesian occupation of Portuguese Timor was, after much bloodshed, achieved in 1976.

 In the early 90’s East Timor started calling for independence from Indonesian rule.
 The 1999 referendum on independence resulted in widespread violence with an estimated 70 per cent of Balibó town destroyed as a result.
 With independence, in 2002, followed internal power struggles, factional fighting, violence and displacement of thousands of families.
 In 2006 the United Nations sent in peace keeping forces to maintain order, eventually handing operational control over to the Timor-Leste police in 2012.